ROLI Dashboard allows you to select the Seaboard's Press Mode, either Channel Pressure or Poly Aftertouch.

 Both Channel Pressure and Poly Aftertouch are MIDI aftertouch messages which respond when pressure is applied to a key after the initial note-on.

 Some software will not respond to both types of aftertouch, so ROLI Dashboard includes the ability to select one or the other.
-If your instrument is set to respond to aftertouch but does not seem to respond to the Seaboard’s pressure, try changing the Pressure Mode.
+If your instrument is set to respond to aftertouch but does not seem to respond to the Seaboard’s pressure, try changing the Press Mode.